Spray Nozzle Glossary & Technical Guide

 Jetting Spray (Solid Stream)

 Produces a powerful, concentrated stream with high velocity for demanding high-pressure tasks.
-Ideal for precision cleaning, material cutting, and applications requiring penetrating force.
-Delivers maximum impact in a focused beam for targeted material removal.
-Used in applications like high-pressure waterjet cutting, concrete cleaning, and industrial surface preparation where concentrated force is essential.
+Ideal for precision cleaning, tank cleaning, concrete washing, and applications requiring penetrating force in a focused beam.

 Shower Spray